-Fig. 4 shows a similar trend between r and f with further increase in n (n = 81, 90, 101).
-As before, we tabulate the event centers in Table III.
-The event radius was fixed at 40 m for this set of experiments.
+Fig. 3 shows a similar trend between r and f with further increase in n (n = 81, 90, 101).
+As before, we tabulate the event centers in Table 3.
+The event radius was fixed at 40m for this set of experiments.

-The wavy behavior for $f > f{\text{max}}$ observed in Fig. 3 persists in Fig. 4, but appears rather subdued because of much steeper drops due to congestion.
-All the other trends observed earlier are confirmed in Fig. 4.
+The wavy behavior for $f > f{max}$ observed in Fig. 2 persists in Fig. 3, but appears rather subdued because of much steeper drops due to congestion (see observation 5 earlier).
+All the other trends observed earlier are confirmed in Fig. 3.